Skip to main content

 How could the crisis affect the energy transition?

-• On one hand, renewables are increasingly seen as providing energy security while insulating consumers from price shocks.
+• On one hand, the fragility of fossil fuel reliance is on display and renewables are increasingly seen as providing energy security while insulating consumers from price shocks.
 The Philippines is racing ahead with solar deployments, India is accelerating permitting for wind and batteries, and stock prices are soaring for Chinese solar and battery companies.
-Meanwhile, LNG executives warn that volatility is bad for business, with Vietnam and New Zealand already rethinking LNG import projects.
+Meanwhile, LNG executives warn that volatility is bad for business, with Vietnam, China and New Zealand already rethinking LNG import projects.

-• On the other hand, many short-term responses favor fossil fuels, including subsidies, restarts of coal power plants, and efforts to secure new oil and gas supplies outside the Persian Gulf.
-At the same time, economic jitters, rising borrowing costs, fiscal challenges and disrupted supply chains may slow clean energy deployments.
+• On the other hand, many short-term responses still favor fossil fuels, including subsidies, reversion to coal-fired power, and efforts to secure new oil and gas supplies outside the Persian Gulf.
+These measures may shape near-term policy and market behavior, even as the broader case for renewables and electrification strengthens.

 • Much will depend on the evolving viewpoints of decision-makers, investors, and the public.
-Will they see renewables as an antidote to energy security and affordability woes?
-Or will they double down on fossil fuels?
+But there is now evidence that renewables can act as a solution to energy insecurity and affordability issues.
+The conflict is making the case against doubling down on fossil fuels.

-Sources & Resources: New York Times on solar; Chemnet on China; Reuters on Vietnam; Reuters on India; New Zealand Herald; IEEFA slideshow; IEA’s 2026 Energy Crisis Policy Response Tracker.
+Sources & Resources: New York Times on solar; IEEFA in AP on China; Reuters on Vietnam; Reuters on India; New Zealand Herald; IEEFA slideshow; IEA’s 2026 Energy Crisis Policy Response Tracker.
+IEEFA Commentary on European electricity prices; IEEFA Commentary on LNG in Asia

-What commodity markets could be affected by disruption in the Persian Gulf?
+What other commodity markets could be affected by disruption in the Persian Gulf?

 Sources & Resources: UN Trade & Development.